nspcast/podcast-scripts/README.md

 encode - Just encodes a wav file to mp3 while adding the ID3 tags without the artwork.

 split -  Splits the multitrack wav files recorded by the Tascam MixCast 4 into mono tracks for the mics, and stereo for everything else, then merges the files if the original had been split.
-For example, if the MixCast splits the recording into two files, then that will be split out from both recordings, then merged together into one file.
+For example, if the MixCast splits the recording into two files, then microphone 1 will be split out from both recordings, then merged together into one file, as will happen for the other channels.
+If it's stereo at the fader, i.e. USB, the USB file will be stereo.

 ### Usage